tinkeros/TinkerOS/README.md

 ### Goals
 - Keep a TempleOS like look and feel while attempting to keep a fully TempleOS compatible API.
 - <a href="https://github.com/tinkeros/TinkerOS/blob/main/USBBoot/README.md">Live USB boot</a> mode to allow trying it without having to install it that also works on systems lacking legacy storage support.
 You are able to add your own files to be injected onto the RAM disk as well by placing them inside another RedSea ISO image and following the instructions to append it to the Memdisk ISO.
+Here's a <a href="https://youtu.be/d5e9RYla36Y">video of it booting up bare metal</a> on a PC via an emulated USB flash drive backed by the TinkerOS Live USB image.
 - Cleanup some unfortunate language that was left in TempleOS.
 - Bring back some old TempleOS features and add new features, popular apps, and games.
 - Make most apps and games work and look decent on both 4:3 and widescreen monitors (install using either 640x480 or 640x340)